zachbroad/zachbroad/src/pages/about/index.md

 Sometimes SEO is simply a matter of making sure your site is structured in a way that search engines understand.
 All of my websites are designed to comply with all popular search engines' specifications.

+### Quick
+I use the latest technology to ensure a modern, quick experience for all users.

+### Easy to Use
+I use technologies that allow anybody to edit content on a website without much in-depth technical knowledge.

 ## PRPL Compliant
 PRPL is a web site architecture developed by Google for building websites and apps that work exceptionally well on smartphones and other devices with unreliable network connections.